 Teaching was what I’d always wanted to do since I was a young girl.
 It was the only goal or focus I had growing up and I was able to fulfil that dream as an adult.

 What is the best thing about teaching?

 I’ve enjoyed creating activities that have helped to motivate and engage students in their learning, as well as watch the progress made by students as they develop self-confidence across different areas of the Curriculum.

 What is something interesting we don’t already know about you?

 I enjoy travelling, watching documentaries and spending time with my family.

-From your years of experience, what advice would you give students who are looking to get into a select entry high school or scholarship program?
+From your years of experience, what advice would you give parents (should it be children?)who are looking to get into a select entry high school or scholarship program?